-If you are still not 100% comfortable with diving right in to shooting in RAW, then ease in to it.
+If you are still not 100% comfortable with shooting in RAW, then ease in to it.
 If you are unsure, then I wouldn't suggest that the first time you shoot in RAW be a wedding, or even a full session for that matter.
-Practice around your home, and with your friends and family until you get the hang of how it works.
+Practice around your house, and with your friends and family until you get the hang of how it works.

-For easy reference, here is a chart that compare the differences between RAW and JPEG:
+For easy reference, here's a chart that compares the differences between RAW and JPEG: